PHOENIX — A 2023 state audit on Arizona Motor Vehicle Division oversight raises more questions about loopholes that could impact voter roll integrity.

 The Arizona Supreme Court ruled voters affected by the coding error will be allowed to vote a full ballot in November.

 "This will not have any effect on the presidential race and vote count in Arizona," Fontes said.
-"Every person who is registered to vote in Arizona swears the exact same affirmation under penalty of perjury that every other American citizen in the country does, and even if they didn’t provide proof of citizenship, would the United States Supreme Court be eligible to vote for president
+"Every person who is registered to vote in Arizona swears the exact same affirmation under penalty of perjury that every other American citizen in the country does, and even if they didn’t provide document proof of citizenship, they would still, according to the United States Supreme Court, be eligible to vote for president."

 It's less clear how the voters with unverified citizenship could become a factor if there is a close state or local race where the results are contested.